Confident Potty Training: A Gentle, Proven Path to Independence

 Builds independence: Easy outfits enable your child to dress and undress independently.

-Boosts confidence: Success with clothing encourages more success with toileting.
+Boosts confidence: Success with clothing leads to greater success with toileting.

 Minimizes accidents: The faster your child can undress, the fewer accidents they’ll have.